realead/chainlib/README.md

 # chainlib
-small framework demostrating O(n^2) behavior of the ld-linker
+a small framework demostrating O(n^2) behavior of the ld-linker

 ## Prerequisites